Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Final remarks

 This paper proposes a novel methodology to perform exact Bayesian inference in spatio-temporal Cox processes in which the intensity function dynamics is described by a multivariate Gaussian process.
 We showed how usual components of spatio-temporal point patterns such as trend, seasonality and covariates can be incorporated, with flexibility of their effects warranted by the Gaussian process prior.

 The methodology is exact in the sense that no discrete approximation of the process is used and Monte Carlo is the only source of inaccuracy.
 Inference is performed via MCMC, more specifically, a Gibbs sampler whose particular choice of blocking and sampling scheme leads to fast convergence.
 The validity of the methodology is established through the proofs of the main results.
-Finally, simulated studies illustrate the methodology and provide empirical evidence of its efficiency.
+Finally, simulated and real data studies illustrate the methodology and provide empirical evidence of its efficiency.

 This work may give rise to new problems and possibilities that may be considered in future work.
-For example, computational developments are required to deal with very large data sets, which is a general problem when working with Gaussian processes.
-An immediate extension is to consider stochastic marks to the Poisson events.
+An immediate extension of our models involves consideration of marks to the Poisson events.
 These marks may be described with a variety of components, whose effects are allowed to vary smoothly, in line with the models used for the IF.
+The introduction of non-spatiotemporal covariates is another extension that may be a very useful contribution to a number of areas of application.
+Finally, computational developments are still required to deal with very large data sets, which is a general problem when working with Gaussian processes.
+Computation with GPs is an area of very active and promising research, that is likely to bring computational gains to our methodology against other existing methodologies in the near future.
+As a result, we can envision the development of a software implementing our methods in the near future.